 Skylight shades are becoming more popular with our customers because of the wide-ranging benefits that they provide.
-These shades can help significantly with heating and cooling costs depending on where you live, enhance the ability to enjoy specific rooms in a home by allowing for more control over the amount of light that is let in, and are relatively simple to install.
+These shades can help significantly with heating and cooling costs depending on where you live, enhance the ability to enjoy specific rooms in a home by allowing for more control over the amount of light that is let in.
 What makes skylight shades more enticing is the idea that one might enjoy every one of these benefits from such a simple solution!

 Skylight shades are exactly what they sound like- treatments that are (mostly) made from fabrics that allow for light and temperature control around skylights.
-Manual and cordless varieties are typically priced between one and two hundred dollars, while motorized varieties are pricier, ranging from three to even five hundred dollars per treatment.
 We think it is well worth it- here is everything that you need to know about skylight shades.

 The most common argument against installing skylights in a home is that they allow for too much transfer of heat.
 Hot air can enter a home through a skylight, especially considering the angles at which most are installed, driving up electric cooling costs and making things generally uncomfortable.
 However, skylight shades, when chosen and installed properly, remain a simple, low-cost, and effective solution to this problem.
 Cellular shades, made from fabrics that are better at keeping warm or cool air out of a space, are the clear choice for those who are worried about heating or cooling costs related to their skylights.